coderdj/kodiaq/source/deployment.rst

 * There are several library dependencies
    * CAENVMElib (available from CAEN, this is a closed-source library)
-   * mongodb greater than version 2.4 (earlier versions can work with a slight modification to the source code).
+   * mongodb cxx driver greater than version 2.6.
 Specifically lbmongoclient is needed.
    * libsnappy for on-the-fly compression
    * libpthread for parallel processing
    * libpbf for file output
-   * Normal build libraries (build-essential package on ubuntu)
+   * Normal build libraries (build-essential package on ubuntu) as well as automake, autotools, and libtool

-.. note:: It is possible to compile without libmongoclient and/or libprotobuf/libpbf.
+.. note:: It is possible to compile without libmongoclient and/or libpbf.
 If you compile without libmongoclient you will not be able to output to a mongodb.
-If you compile without libprotobuf or libpbf you will not be able to write to file.
+If you compile without libpbf you will not be able to write to file.
 Depending on your installation one of these may be fine.
-You will be notified at the end of the configure script which output forms are available on your system.
+You will be notified at the end of the configure script which output forms are available for your installation.

 Assuming you want to install everything, do it as follows.::

-      apt-get install libsnappy-dev build-essential git-core scons libprotobuf-dev protobuf-compiler libboost-all-dev
+      apt-get install libsnappy-dev build-essential git-core scons libprotobuf-dev protobuf-compiler libboost-all-dev automake autotools libtool

 Now make a directory for the code and install libpbf::